ChrstphrHll/npc_gen/students/Genesys Mhaenal.md

 # Genesys Mhaenal
 ---
 ### Description
-- Gnome Monk from Aldercrown Empire
+- Gnome Monk from Shadesburry Initiative
 - 1st year Assault student in Burk
-- short wavy black hair that's plain, Amber eyes, and Dark Brown skin
+- long curly brunette hair that's plain, Amber eyes, and Dark Brown skin
 - Is Unchanging and Indecisive, and has Prosperity as their ideal

 ### Organizations